NepharaLabs/Nephara_App/docs/user-guide/best-practices.md

 - Everyone has incentives
 - Many are paid promoters
 - Do your own research
-- Use Luna402 to verify
+- Use NECRORA to verify

 ## Advanced Strategies